sinequa/sba-angular/docs/libraries/components/preview.md

 - `usePassageHighlighter` (Optional, default `["extractslocations", "matchingpassages"]`): List of the CSS classes that the passage highlighter should consider.
 - `preferenceName` (Optional, default `preview`): Name of the preference property used to stored the highlight preferences.

+By default, the highlights that are visible correspond to the `highlightEntities` and `highlightExtracts` inputs.
+If `highlightActions` is enabled, then the users have the possibility to toggle the highlights on and off.
+When this happens, their preference is stored in the user settings.
+Then the next time the component is displayed the preference is used instead of the `highlightEntities` and `highlightExtracts` parameters

 When the HTML preview finishes loading, the component emits an empty `ready` event.

+## Preview Components

 ### Preview Tooltip